criblio/criblvision/README.md

 #### Leader Logs

 Some of the view in this app will require Leader logs to be forwarded to Splunk.
 In distributed Cribl Stream environments, Leader logs are currently *NOT* sent via our internal Source.
 You will have to install a Cribl Edge Node on your Leader Node and configure local log collection via a file monitor input.
 Configure the file monitor input to collect logs by configuring the filename modal to `/opt/cribl/log/*`.
 For more information on how to deploy a Cribl Edge Node, please refer to our documentation [here](href="https://docs.cribl.io/edge/deploy-planning">).

+If sending directly to Splunk from the Edge Node, it is recommended to use the HTTP Event Collector (HEC) protocol to forward events to Splunk.

 #### Populate Cribl Stream Worker Lookup Report